NTCoding/prod-domain-biz-arch-building-blocks/README.md

 ## The Building Blocks

 These building blocks intentionally span business, software, and organizational architecture, with the goal of co-designing and jointly-optimising all three architectures.

 This collection is not exhaustive.
 There may not be a building block which describes a concept in your architecture.
 Contributions and feedback are always welcome.

+You can also view these building blocks on the interactive [Miro board](https://miro.com/app/board/o9J_lQi136o=/).

 ### Products, Portfolios, and Domains